-Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the object level of control, and appropriations may not exceed estimated resources.
+Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund, and function level of control, and appropriations may not exceed estimated resources.
 The Board of Trustees must annually approve appropriation measures and subsequent amendments.
 The County Budget Commission must also approve the annual appropriation measure.
-Appropriations lapse at year end.
+Encumbered appropriations lapse at year end.